Summit on Student Veteran Success set for May 20-22

 “D’Youville College has built a model for college veterans resource centers based on the understanding that veteran students are a unique population with unique needs,” said Dion Daly, MS, MBA, PhD, assistant professor in D’Youville’s Department of Business and one of the organizers of the event.

-“D'Youville has structured its Veterans Affairs Office to help military students feel that they matter to the institution while they are engaged in their educational pursuits as well as after they graduate,” Daly said.
+“D'Youville has structured its Veterans Services Office to help military students feel that they matter to the institution while they are engaged in their educational pursuits as well as after they graduate,” Daly said.

 Registration for the Summit on Student Veterans Success will begin at 7:30 a.m. all three days, with speakers starting at 9:30 a.m. on May 20 and 8:30 a.m. on May 21 and May 22.
 Online registration for the event is available.